evanzombie/Q3DDocumentation/README.md

 # Q3DDocumentation

-Documentation for the UI Subsystem for Quantum 3D Project
+Documentation for the UI Subsystem of Quantum 3D Project